As Seen On:

 - Hearing—hear better in noisy environments

-- Blocked ear—retrain your ears to equalise
+- Blocked ear—retrain your ears to equalize

 - Insomnia—get deeper, more beneficial sleep